We are hiring! We are always looking for amazing people to join the growing bookskeep team Apply here

 Why is a cash strategy as important during the good times as it is during the not-so-good times?

-The underlying “why” ties back to Parkinson’s Law.
-Simply put, Parkinson’s Law says “we use what we got.”
-It applies to all types of resources, including money, personnel and time.
-When there’s more money available, we as human beings tend to spend more.
-If there are more people available to do the work, it usually takes more people to get the work done.
-And if we have more time, tasks and projects will usually end up taking longer to accomplish.
-It’s human nature.
+Parkinson’s Law, which states “we use what we got,” is at the core of understanding why a cash strategy is essential.
+This law applies to various resources, including money, time, and personnel.
+When there’s more money available, we tend to spend more.
+Similarly, if we have more people, it often takes more people to get the work done.
+And when we have more time, tasks tend to expand and take longer to complete.
+It’s a natural tendency.

-A favorite analogy in Profit First is toothpaste.
-If you have a brand-new tube of toothpaste, you don’t think much about how much you use each day.
-But when the toothpaste is running low and you’re down to the end of the tube, you stretch out this resource by just using a dab each day.
-Doesn’t that sound familiar?
-Parkinson’s Law is one of the primary tenants of the Profit First cash flow management approach.
+A relatable analogy in Profit First is toothpaste.
+When you have a new tube of toothpaste, you don’t worry about how much you use each day.
+But as the tube nears its end, you start using a small amount to make it last longer.
+This concept aligns with Parkinson’s Law and is a fundamental principle of the Profit First cash flow management approach.

 How can you build a cash strategy that works for your business?

-Step #3.
-As you receive your payouts, leave the projected operating expenses and the anticipated inventory costs in your normal checking account.
-Any amount above these expenses, move to your savings account.
-If you are receiving payouts biweekly, consider setting aside the funds in the first payout from the month, then your second payout can be moved to savings.
-It’s a great feeling to realize your expenses are covered for the month!
+Step #3: Keep the projected operating expenses and expected inventory costs in your regular checking account.
+Transfer any surplus above these expenses to a savings account.
+If you receive payouts biweekly, allocate the first payout towards expenses and move the second payout to savings.
+It’s satisfying to know your monthly expenses are covered.

 Your decision to become an entrepreneur as an ecommerce business brought with it long hours and hard work.
 That’s a given.
 But it should be rewarding.
 You and your family deserve to benefit from your efforts.
 Implementing a solid cash management system can set up your business to serve you instead of the other way around.
 It’s time to get off that roller coaster!